OmegaAOL/cerulean/README.md

 *Screenshot of Cerulean Beta 0.2.0 on [Reunion7](https://www.reunion7.com)*

-This is the repository for the open-source Cerulean Bluesky client, currently in the alpha stage and barely usable.
-It is written in C# and uses the .NET Framework 2.
-This enables the executable (without any dependencies) to run on Windows 98.
-To interface with the Bluesky
+This is the repository for the open-source Cerulean Bluesky client, currently in the beta stage and pretty usable.
+It is written in C# and uses
-API it uses curl-OpenSSL, which I have gotten to [run on Windows 98 and above.](https://github.com/OmegaAOL/curl-windows98)
+.NET Framework 2.0.
+It runs on Windows 98(FE) and up, but I am reasonably confident it can be backported to Windows 95.

 <img width="912" height="385" alt="cerulean-git-NEW" src="https://github.com/user-attachments/assets/6d494e83-05fe-4fa0-b967-ceac51333974" />